sanjaybh/aircode_api_shopping/docs/en/src/guide/functions/http-request.md

+---
+title: Retrieve GET Parameters | AirCode Docs
+description: In AirCode's Cloud Function, you can use the HTTP library to send requests.
+---

 # Send HTTP Request {#intro}

 In AirCode's Cloud Function, you can use the HTTP library to send requests, such as [axios](https://axios-http.com/).
 Note that sending an HTTP request is an asynchronous operation and requires `await` to wait for it to complete.